-The Civic Square Precinct, including the North and South Buildings and the Canberra Theatre Centre, has maintained a strong and special association with local level administration of the ACT from the initial use by the Department of the Interior, to its current use as site for the Legislative Assembly.
+The Civic Square Precinct, including the North and South Buildings and the Canberra Theatre Centre, has maintained a strong and special association with local level administration of the ACT from the initial use by the Department of the Interior, to its current use as site for the ACT Legislative Assembly.
+This association is strengthened by efforts to adapt and refurbish the South Building to accommodate the changing needs of the Assembly while maintaining the original design intent of the Precinct; as evidenced by the addition of the Chamber to the courtyard and continuing efforts to contain the Assembly in the same place as its needs change over the years.
 This association is considered to be special as there is a continuing history of the square beside these offices as a place of protest that is publicly visible and directly associated with the administration since 1988.
 The association is also considered to be special as the ACT administration, particularly prior to self-government when the Commonwealth could have located the department anywhere, is located at the municipal zone in Griffin's plan.

-The Civic Square Precinct is associated with the Canberra Theatre Trust (set up under the Canberra Theatre Trust Ordinance 1965, which established they would use the Canberra Theatre Centre and make it available while promoting and encouraging the development and presentation of the arts in Canberra).
-The Trust became the Cultural Facilities Corporation (set up under the Cultural Facilities Corporation Act 1997).
-The Corporation was expanded to include Canberra Historic Houses as well as CMAG and the Nolan Collection, while promoting cultural activities and collections.
-Their work has established the Canberra Theatre Centre as Australia's first major theatre to be built with government funds, providing a world-class venue that continues to attract all levels of productions from local to internationally renowned companies, individual performers and concerts.
+The Civic Square Precinct is associated with the Canberra Theatre Trust (set up under the Canberra Theatre Trust Ordinance 1965, which established that the Trust would use the Canberra Theatre Centre and make it available while promoting and encouraging the development and presentation of the arts in Canberra).
+The Cultural Facilities Corporation was established in 1997 under the Cultural Facilities Corporation Act 1997 to take over the Trust's responsibilities for managing the Canberra Theatre Centre and also to manage CMAG, the Nolan Collection and ACT Historic Places (Lanyon, Calthorpe's House and Mugga-Mugga).
+Through the work of the Trust and, subsequently, the Cultural Facilities Corporation, the Canberra Theatre Centre was developed as the Canberra region's premier performing arts venue and a major player on the national touring circuit for theatre productions, as well as hosting local productions.